 In March 2017, the FASB issued ASU 2017-07 requiring that an employer report the service cost component of pension and postretirement benefits in the same line item or items as other compensation costs.
-The other components of net benefit cost are required to be presented in the income statement separately from the service cost component and outside of a subtotal of income from operations.
+The other components of net benefit cost are required to be presented in the statements of income separately from the service cost component and outside of a subtotal of income from operations.
 In addition, only the service cost component will be eligible for capitalization as applicable following labor.
+For 2016, KPCo's actual non-service cost components were a credit of \$2.7 million, of which approximately 34% was capitalized.

-The new accounting guidance is effective for interim and annual periods beginning after December 15, 2017.
+The new accounting guidance is effective for annual periods beginning after December 15, 2018, and interim periods within annual periods beginning after December 15, 2019.
 Early adoption is permitted as of the beginning of an annual period for which financial statements have not been issued or made available for issuance.
-Management is analyzing the impact of the new standard.
 Management plans to adopt ASU 2017-07 effective January 1, 2018.